-- Keeping the device password-protected strong passwords are at least 8 characters, with a combination of upper and lower-case letters, numbers and special characters (e.g. asterisk or currency symbol). - Ensuring their hard drive is encrypted this means if the device is lost or stolen, no one can access the files stored on the hard drive by attaching it to a new device. - Making sure the device locks if left inactive for a period of time. - Not sharing the device among family or friends. - Installing any anti-virus and anti-spyware software recommended by the school. - Keeping operating systems up to date always install the latest updates.
+- Keeping the device password-protected strong passwords are at least 8 characters, with a combination of upper and lower-case letters, numbers and special characters (e.g. asterisk or currency symbol). - Not sharing the device among family or friends.

 10.0 HOW THE SCHOOL WILL RESPOND TO ISSUES OF MISUSE.